 Copy and paste "vegetable high in protein" into Site Search in the main menu bar above for more information.

-The starch in these fava beans, as they are often called, is not of the resistant type, and occurs in most legumes; it is fairly rapidly digested and absorbed in the small intestine if you peel the seeds.
+The starch in these fava beans as they are often called, is not of the resistant type; it is fairly rapidly digested and absorbed in the small intestine if you skin the seeds.

-In the context of the whole meal, that means there should be some fat present; either enjoy them with a smidgen of butter and other protein, or first fry a little onion and then add your beans and a little water.
+In the context of the whole meal, that means there should be some fat present.
+Either enjoy them with a smidgen of butter and other protein; or first fry a little onion and then add your beans and a tablespoon of water.
 Extra fibre helps slow the absorption of the digested starch molecules, so a helping of kale or other vegetables is beneficial; or enjoy the whole young pods like we do.

 Whatever you call them, learn to plant broad beans.